 Molded sweet gelatin and savory aspic salads were all the rage and avocados started appearing in American salads in the '50s.
 Thanks to the flavored gelatins, cream cheese and ornate molds of the period, there was always at least one Jell-O mold at a party.
 Aspic molds featuring artfully arranged sliced or chopped veggies and, in some cases, pieces of chopped meat also were popular.

 Not surprisingly, three-bean salads were all the rage because they were made with canned vegetables.

 '50s Dessert Recipes

 Dessert recipes ranged from simple chiffon cakes to flambéed classics like Baked Alaska, Cherries Jubilee, Bananas Foster, Crêpes Suzette and other French desserts due, in part to the fascination with the cuisine brought back to the States from returning WWII GIs.

-- around for hundreds of years before hitting its heyday in the '50s when Alaska was being considered for statehood.
+- Baked Alaska: The showy-yet-easy dessert, Baked Alaska, had been around for hundreds of years before hitting its heyday in the '50s when Alaska was being considered for statehood.
 It's an easy recipe to prepare and makes for a show-stopping end to a cocktail party because, when flambéed and carried into a darkened room, the reflection in the windows makes for a dramatic presentation.

 - Ambrosia: This dish, a cross between a salad and a dessert, was influenced by several '50s factors -- the fascination with tropical everything and flavored gelatins.
 Ambrosia recipes vary but can include mini marshmallows, sour cream, whipped cream, Cool Whip, bananas, mandarin oranges, pineapple, coconut and pecans.
 This is a make-ahead dish lessening the load of some of the day-of preparations.